PhD, BSc (Hons) Psyc

 Dr Joseph Firth joined NICM in 2017 as a Research Fellow focused in mental health and clinical research.

 His research investigates novel interventions for improving physical and mental health outcomes in young people with psychiatric conditions, particularly psychotic disorders.
 Dr Firth’s research interests also include nutritional interventions for mental health, and investigating how digital technologies (including mHealth) can be harnessed to facilitate and improve psychiatric care.

 He has published over 80 peer-reviewed papers in leading medical journals, including first-author research articles in JAMA Psychiatry, Schizophrenia Bulletin, NeuroImage and World Psychiatry

 In 2017, he completed his MRC-funded PhD in Medicine at The University of Manchester in the United Kingdom.
-His PhD investigated the benefits of physical exercise for young people in the early stages of psychotic disorders.
+His PhD research investigated the benefits of physical exercise for young people in the early stages of psychotic disorders.
 During his PhD, he conducted a range of feasibility studies, qualitative investigations and meta-analyses around exercise for psychosis.
-Mr Firth also holds a Bachelor’s degree in science psychology from Sheffield University in the United Kingdom, which he completed in 2012.

 - Mental health